joe-antognini/joe-antognini.github.io/_posts/2015-02-16-accelerating-universe.md

 It turns out to be very difficult to rigorously show that SN Ia evolution is not mimicking the effect of dark energy, but the authors of both papers make a very good case that this is not likely.
-There have been a number studies that have looked at the effect of metallicity on SNe Ia in the local universe.
+There have been a number [studies][3] that have looked at the effect of metallicity on SNe Ia in the local universe.
 These studies have not found that metallicity changes the properties of the light curve much.
 What seems to be more important is the age of the progenitor since younger white dwarfs evolve from more massive stars with less carbon relative to oxygen in their cores.
 This ultimately